In Romania, the audio-visual field is regulated by several institutions with complementary attributions:

 Pursuant to the primary and secondary legislation regulating its activity, ANCOM issues the following administrative documents:

-- technical functioning authorisation for the broadcasting stations which are meant to transmit audio-visual programme services;
+- technical authorisation for the analogue broadcasting stations which are meant to transmit audio-visual programme services;

 - licence for the use of radio frequencies for MMDS networks and radio frequency assignment authorisation for MMDS networks.